-Nevertheless, according to unclassified reports, during the past decade, the United States did reduce the number of nuclear weapons deployed in Europe and the number of facilities that house those weapons.
+Nevertheless, according to unclassified reports, the United States did reduce the number of nuclear weapons deployed in Europe and the number of facilities that house those weapons during the George W. Bush Administration.
 Some reports indicate that the weapons were withdrawn from Greece and Ramstein Air Base in Germany between 2001 and 2005.
-In addition, reports indicate that the United States has also withdrawn its nuclear weapons from the RAF Lakenheath air base in the United Kingdom.
-According to a recent article, the United States now deploys 150-200 bombs at six bases in Belgium, Germany, Italy, the Netherlands, and Turkey.
+In addition, reports indicate that the United States withdrew its nuclear weapons from the RAF Lakenheath air base in the United Kingdom in 2006.
+According to unclassified reports, the United States now deploys 160-200 bombs at six bases in Belgium, Germany, Italy, the Netherlands, and Turkey.
+Some of these weapons are stored at U.S. bases and would be delivered by U.S. aircraft.
+Others are stored at bases operated by the "host nation" and would be delivered by that nation's aircraft if NATO decided to employ nuclear weapons.

-The Obama Administration has not announced any further reductions to U.S. nuclear weapons in Europe and has indicated that the United States would "consult with our allies regarding the future basing of nuclear weapons in Europe."
-In the months prior to the completion of NATO's new Strategic Concept, some politicians in some European nations did propose that the United States withdraw these weapons.
+The Obama Administration did not announce any further reductions to U.S. nuclear weapons in Europe but it indicated that the United States would "consult with our allies regarding the future basing of nuclear weapons in Europe."
+In the months prior to the completion of NATO's 2010 Strategic Concept, some politicians in some European nations did propose that the United States withdraw these weapons.
 For example, Guido Westerwelle, Germany's foreign minister, stated that he supported the withdrawal of U.S. nuclear weapons from Germany.
-Some reports indicate that Belgium and the Netherlands also support this goal.
+Some reports indicate that Belgium and the Netherlands also supported this goal.
 As was noted above, NATO did not call for the removal of these weapons in its new Strategic Concept, but did indicate that it would be open to reducing them as a result of arms control negotiations with Russia.

 Moreover, in the 2010 NPR, the Obama Administration indicated that it would take the steps necessary to maintain the capability to deploy U.S. nuclear weapons in Europe.
 It indicated that the U.S. Air Force would retain the capability to deliver both nuclear and conventional weapons as it replaced aging F-16 aircraft with the new F-35 Joint Strike Fighter.
-The NPR also indicated that the United States would conduct a "full scope" life extension program for the B-61 bomb, the weapon that is currently deployed in Europe, "to ensure its functionality with the F-35."
+The NPR also indicated